JPro-one/JPro-Documentation/README.md

 ### Publishing JPro applications

-To make your JPro applications accesible via URL, you should create an “index.html” and place it into
+To make your JPro applications accessible via URL, you should create an “index.html” and place it into

 `/jpro/html/index.html`